-Here’s why you need a waterproof camera in 2017 — to capture your best adventures in rugged, wild, and watery places.
+The best waterproof camera lets you capture your best adventures in rugged, wild, and watery places.
 You do this with waterproof cameras, plain and simple.
-With today’s rugged camera options, there’s no need to agonize over the levels of ruggedness, either: All of these point-and-shoot digital underwater cameras are shockproof, dustproof, and ready for whatever adventure you can dish out — they are fantastic marvels of engineering.
-We’ve spent multiple weekends and dozens of hours, shooting video of kids, fish, dogs, and deer to help us cut through the chaff to review the best rugged waterproof cameras.
+With today’s rugged camera options, there’s no need to agonize over the levels of ruggedness, either: All of these point-and-shoot digital underwater cameras are shockproof, dustproof, and ready for whatever adventure you can dish out — the best waterproof cameras are fantastic marvels of engineering.
+We’ve spent multiple weekends and dozens of hours shooting video of kids, fish, dogs, and deer to help us review the best waterproof cameras for 2017 and beyond.

-Of course, you should know these cameras will not take photos as well as a full-size DSLR or mirrorless camera, and they aren’t as versatile as your smartphone.
-But they will give you the confidence to lean over the side of your boat and snap the photos of your life.
-With one of these cameras, you can chase your kids around the water park all day long, take video of fish, or wipeout in wet snow and not worry about your gear.
+Of course, you should know that even the best waterproof camera will not take photos as well as a full-size DSLR or mirrorless camera.
+The best waterproof cameras are not as socially integrated as your smartphone, but they will, however, wirelessly transfer photos to your smartphone — and let you use your smartphone as a remote control.
+The most important thing about the best waterproof cameras in 2017, though, is they will give you the confidence to lean over the side of your boat and snap the photos of your life.
+With one of these cameras, you can chase your kids around the water park all day long, take video of fish, or wipeout in wet snow and not worry about breaking your smartphone screen.

 You’ll have a chance to capture the face of sheer adrenaline.

-Another claim to fame in the TG-4 is its relatively fast F2.0 aperture lens (F4.9 for telephoto).
-Up close and personal, the TG-4 features a set of new microscope modes that will let you take astoundingly close photos of very small objects, like snowflakes, insects, or flowers.
+Another claim to fame in the TOUGH TG-5 is its relatively fast F2.0 aperture lens (F4.9 for telephoto) compared to most waterproof cameras.
+Up close and personal, the TG-5 features a set of microscope modes that will let you take astoundingly close photos of very small objects, like snowflakes, insects, or flowers.

-What we like most about the TG-4: The fast camera and the add-on lenses help you extend its usability.
+What we like most about the TG-5: The bright f2.0 aperture that lets you shoot at faster shutter speeds and the add-on lenses that help you extend its usability.

 Nikon COOLPIX AW130